 Things I’ve learnt from selling a business :

-Exit plan : Once I’d made the decision to leave Networking Mummies I totally underestimated the hard work involved.
-As we didn’t have any official contracts or agreements between each other we had to make sure we both agreed with what I was asking for and what Laura wanted.
+Exit Plan: Once I’d made the decision to leave Networking Mummies, I totally underestimated the hard work involved.
+As we didn’t have any official contracts or agreements with each other we had to make sure we both agreed with what I was asking for and what Laura wanted.
 We had good financial records which was a blessing and one of the members was an accountant and helped us value the business.

 If I was to go into business with anyone again, I would ensure that we had proper contracts which included an exit plan.

-Use a specialist : If you are struggling to sell the business or finding it difficult to negotiate the sale consider getting specialist advise.
+Use A Specialist: Whether you are looking to buy or sell a specific business genre or not I would look into using a specialist team who understand that business, such as Poe Group Advisors.
+If you are struggling to sell the business or finding it difficult to negotiate the sale also consider getting specialist advice in this area.
 BCMS is a specialist adviser to shareholders and owner-managers looking to sell all or part of their company.
-Luckily for us a franchisee decided to purchase my half of the business so we never had to officially put the business up for sale.
+Luckily for us, a franchisee decided to purchase my half of the business so we never had to officially put the business up for sale.
 Having a third party can also help if you start to become too emotionally involved in the sale.
-I know I struggled in the beginning to actually let Networking Mummies go.
+I know I struggled, in the beginning, to actually let Networking Mummies go.

 Have you ever sold a business?
 What basic advice would you give to anyone looking too?